API

 Claude Desktop: Connecting the Public MCP Server to Claude Desktop

-Learn how to connect your Public.com brokerage account to Claude Desktop using the official Public MCP server.
+Learn how to use Claude for trading by connecting your Public.com brokerage account to Claude Desktop via the official Public MCP server.
+Once connected, Claude becomes a trading agent that can research stocks, options, and crypto and place orders from a natural-language conversation.
 We'll walk through installation, configuration, and placing your first trade.

 What You'll Do